Français

 Sim Racing

-With the only FIA licensed haptic system on the market, D-BOX stands out from the rest of their competitors thanks to their actuators providing the most realistic racing experience for everyone from amateurs of the sport to professional drivers who are looking to fine-tune their training regimens.
+Being the exclusive official supplier of haptic systems of the FIA, D-BOX stands out from the rest of their competitors thanks to their actuators providing the most realistic racing experience for everyone from amateurs of the sport to professional drivers who are looking to fine-tune their training regimens.

 This extremely precise haptic feedback allows professional drivers to prepare for certain tracks before race day.
 With the motion system being able to communicate even the finest of details including resistance and texture changes underneath the tires, D-BOX haptics can help drivers shave seconds off their time through physics.